40 Squadron SAAF: Italy

 After the Siciilan campaign ended on 18 August 1943, the squadron started on long range recce of the toe of Italy and low level oblique photography of the Italian coast.
-Some Naval Arty.Rs were also carried out on gun positions in the toe of Italy, including shoots with HMS Rodney and HMS Nelson.
+Some Naval Arty.Rs were also carried out on gun positions in the toe of Italy, including shoots with the battleships HMS Rodney and HMS Nelson.

 The squadron ceased operations early in September and withdrew to North Africa to re-equip with the Spitfire IX in its clipped-wing form.
 Even before the move was completed, one Flight recommenced operations under the operational control of 329 Wing RAF, for whom numerous Pathfinder Tac.Rs were flown.
 During this period the squadron's bag of enemy MT, guns and equipment was considerable.

 For the rest of 1943, the squadron was fragmented: the Flight in Italy operated from a succession of landing-grounds near the Adriatic coast, while the main part of the squadron remained in North Africa.
 Only in mid-January 1944 were the two reunited: but not for long.

 On 26 February 'A' Flight was detached to operate in conjunction with No. 225 Squadron RAF in support of US Fifth Army.
 Operations covered the Cassino -Rome road, Rome itself, and the Anzio beachhead.
 In April the whole squadron, reunited once again, was operating in support of Fifth Army.
 The squadron maintained its reputation for efficiency and gallantry, witnessed by this letter from HQ 5th Canadian Armoured Division:

 “Our thanks for oblique sortie S.B.31.
 This sortie has been of tremendous value to our patrols.
 Please convey our appreciation to the pilot who took these pictures as obviously he took great risks in flying so low to procure such splendid photographs.”

 The squadron continued to move with the Army, five times in June and twice in July.
 Missions were Tac.Rs and Photo.Rs.
 A detachment sent to Corsica flew Naval Arty.R shoots as part of the invasion of Elba.
 During July, Fleet Air Arm pilots were attached to the squadron for training as Fighter Reconnaissance pilots, in preparation for the invasion of the South of France.

 On 25 August the squadron resumed its support of 8th Army's assault on the Gothic Line.
 It suffered especially heavy casualties during the Battle of Gemmano and in the Rimini area.
 It then operated from a series of landing grounds on the Adriatic, including one actually on the beach.
 In Autumn 1944, the squadron settled at the former Regia Aeronautica base at Forli, enjoying concrete runways and all the amenities of an established station.